shaiguitar/haml-i18n-extractor/README.md

 ## Feedback

 Can use github issues to address any concern you have, or simply email me, with the contact info here: [http://shairosenfeld.com/](http://shairosenfeld.com/).

-You may find me on freenode #haml-i18n-extractor although I don't check it that often.
-Also on twitter you can find me with the same username as my GH one.
+You can also find me on twitter with the same username as my GH one.

+## Have an idea or an issue?

+Open an [issue](https://github.com/shaiguitar/haml-i18n-extractor/issues/new).
+Feeling like giving back?
+Contribute!

 ## Contributing